equinor/fusion-app-iPad/README.md

 ## Docker
 To run the project using Docker, run ``docker-compose up --build``.
-This will build and and run a docker container for both the frontend and backend.
+This will build and run a docker container for both the frontend and backend.

 ## Testing
 Cypress is used as a E2E test framework.
 To run Cypress tests locally, run